wieslawsoltes/AvaloniaBook/Chapters/Chapter21.md

 - Hanging tests: Never block the UI thread; prefer InvokeAsync + short waits and ticks.

 Exercise
-1) Write a test that types “Avalonia” into a TextBox via `TextInput` and asserts the text.
+1) Write a test that types “Avalonia” into a TextBox via `KeyTextInput` and asserts the text.
 2) Add a Button with a command bound to a ViewModel; simulate a `MouseDown`/`MouseUp` to click it and assert the command executed.
 3) Create a snapshot test that captures the frame of a 200×100 Border with a red background; assert the bitmap size and optionally compare with a baseline image.